canonical/sphinx-docs-guide/tutorial/set-up-automatic-testing.rst

     No instances found.

-If the spread test failed, then the ``-debug`` flag will open a shell into the Multipass VM so that additional debugging can happen.
+If the Spread test failed, then the ``-debug`` flag will open a shell into the Multipass VM so that additional debugging can happen.
 In that case, the terminal will output something similar to the following: